Ring Engineering RailPro Frequently Asked Questions

 Does Ring Engineering plan to offer steam engine sounds?

 YES.
-We now offer steam engine sounds that can be installed in a LM-1 locomotive module.
+We now offer steam engine sounds that can be installed in a locomotive module.
 Currently all locomotive modules are shipped with Diesel Engine sounds preloaded.
 You can simply delete the Diesel Engine sound files from the Locomotive module and load the Steam Engine sounds.
 See the user manual for complete details.

 Does Ring Engineering plan to offer N Scale locomotive modules?

-Is the HC-1 Handheld Controller comfortable to hold?
+Is the Handheld Controller comfortable to hold?

 Is there a fee to download sounds or pictures?